Minotaur: The Labyrinths of Crete: Publication history

 The game originated in 1988 as an Apple II game played over a modem between two opponents, but was never officially released on that platform.

 The game's tagline was "Kill your enemies.
 Kill your friends' enemies.
 Kill your friends".
 This tagline has reappeared as a description in the multiplayer menu screens for some of Bungie's other games, such as Myth: The Fallen Lords and Halo 3.

 Bungie later licensed Minotaur's game engine to the studio Paranoid Productions (Richard Rouse) who used it to create Odyssey: The Legend of Nemesis, released in 1996.

 Reception

-Computer Gaming World favorably reviewed Minotaur although criticizing its not using the mouse and lack of a single-player option, and concluded that "a group of dedicated opponents [that] enjoy fast-thinking and ad-lib strategizing will find long-lasting enjoyment from this game".
+Computer Gaming World favorably reviewed Minotaur, although criticizing it not using the mouse and lack of a single-player option, concluding that "a group of dedicated opponents [who] enjoy fast-thinking and ad-lib strategizing will find long-lasting enjoyment from this game".
 The game was reviewed in 1992 in Dragon #188 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.
 The game sold 2,500 copies.